 Online Blackjack Casinos Offering Single Deck (or Two Deck) Games

-This page discusses the various versions of single-deck and two-deck blackjack you'll find online.
-I'm going to organize this information according to the major Internet casino software designers.
+This page discusses the various versions of single-deck and two-deck blackjack you’ll find online.
+The lists below are organized according to the major Internet casino software designers.
 Casinos supported by the famous brands of software tend to have similar game selections, so this works as a good sign post for your gaming searches.
-You'll occasionally find a casino or two which has special house rules, but those are the exceptions.
+You’ll occasionally find a casino or two which has special house rules, but those are the exceptions.
 Even between companies, the variations are subtle.
 Playtech, Microgaming, Rival Gaming, and RTG software has a remarkable sameness to their single-deck game rules, though the variations can change the house edge slightly between one brand and the next.

 Blackjack Pro by Playtech

 In Playtech casinos, the single-deck blackjack game is called either “blackjack pro” or “blackjack professional”.
 This might confuse a few players, but at least Playtech has a recognizable brand name for their one-deck games which can be found quickly.
 Playtech is a brand of online casino software which powers over 230 different online gambling websites around the globe.
 Playtech is based out of the Isle of Man, so it caters to UK players and European real money gamblers.
 This game lets the dealer hit on a soft 17.
 Players can double on a 10 or 11 only.
 The player can split only one time and cannot double after splitting.
 No surrender rules are in place, while the dealer peeks for a natural blackjack when showing a 10 or an ace.
 Blackjack Pro has a house edge of 0.48%, which means (on average) a player wins back $99.52 of every $100 wagered.